sass/sass-site/source/documentation/style-rules/declarations.md

     border-radius: $size * 0.5
 {% endcodeExample %}

-{% markdown %}
 ## Interpolation

 A property's name can include [interpolation][], which makes it possible to dynamically generate properties as needed.
 You can even interpolate the entire property name!

 [interpolation]: /documentation/interpolation
-{% endmarkdown %}

 {% codeExample 'interpolation' %}
   @mixin prefix($property, $value, $prefixes) {